JuliaMessaging/MQTTClient.jl/README.md

 - [ ] disconnect_async/disconnect
     * think about what we need to do and how
     * the reconnect should still work
-- [ ] put handle methods to other file
 - [ ] implement clean session = false